Aider-AI/aider/README.md

 a new project, or modify code in your existing git repo.
 Aider has features to
-[help GPT understand and modify larger codebases](https://aider.chat/docs/ctags.html) and makes it easy to git commit, diff & undo changes proposed by GPT.
+[help GPT understand and modify larger codebases](https://aider.chat/docs/ctags.html) and aider makes it easy to git commit, diff & undo changes proposed by GPT.

 ![aider screenshot](assets/screenshot.gif)